HomeArchiveBlog

 return a < b and b < c

-The default typing_style is "hls", which uses HLS-oriented integer promotion.
-For example, an addition may widen internally and then cast back to the destination type.
+The default typing_style is "hls", which uses HLS-oriented integer promotion (an addition may widen internally and then cast back to the destination type).
 KernelOptions(typing_style="cpp") selects C++-style promotion rules.
+See the Typing Rules reference for the full tables.

 @kernel(options=KernelOptions(typing_style="cpp"))